SheffieldML/GPc/README.md

 ### MATLAB and OCTAVE

 While MATLAB can be slow (and very expensive for non-academic users) it can still be a lot easier to code the visualisation routines by building on MATLAB's graphics facilities.
-To this end you can load in the results from the MATLAB/OCTAVE GP toolbox for further manipulation.
-You can download the toolbox from <a href="/~neill/gp">here</a>.
+To this end you can load in the results from the MATLAB/OCTAVE GPmat toolbox for further manipulation.
+You can download the toolbox from <a href="https://github.com/SheffieldML/GPmat/">here</a>.
 Once the relevant toolboxes (you need all the dependent toolboxes) are downloaded you can visualise the results in MATLAB using

 ```matlab
 >> [y, X] = svmlread('sinc.svml')